formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-This command will start up the necessary Docker containers and configure the necessary services.
+This command will start up the Docker containers for our project and configure the necessary services.

-Once the environment is up and running, you can access your application in your browser by visiting `http://localhost`.
-You can also run any command inside the app container by running the command via `./vendor/bin/sail` followed by the command you want to run.
+Once the environment is up and running we can access our application in a browser by visiting `http://localhost`.
+For management of our Laravel project we can run any command inside the application's Docker container by using `./vendor/bin/sail` followed by the command we want to run.

 ## Adding Vue.js with Laravel Breeze to a Laravel 9 Application

-Laravel Breeze is a simple, minimal implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and more.
-It also includes support for Vue.js out of the box, making it easy to add authentication to your Laravel 9 application.
+Laravel Breeze is a simple, minimal implementation of all of Laravel's authentication features.
+This includes login, registration, password reset, email verification, and more.
+Laravel Breeze also includes support for Vue.js out-of-the-box, making it simple to add authentication to our Laravel 9 applications.

-To add Laravel Breeze to your Laravel 9 application, you'll first need to install it using Composer:
+To add Laravel Breeze to our Laravel 9 application we need to install it using Composer:

 <client-only>